 PDF Download!
 The Favorite Food Diet, eBook by Chrissie Mitchell.
-As more Londoners started returning to the capital last week after a lengthy festive break, I could not fail to notice the great sense of distress, loss and despair of the millions of miserable and depressing workers heading back to their respective jobs… with a few more inches around their waists too!!!
+As more Londoners started returning to the capital last week after a long festive break, I could not fail to notice the great sense of distress, loss, and despair of the millions of miserable and depressing workers heading back to their respective jobs… with a few more inches around their waists too!!!

 It sure does not help that the days are increasingly getting shorter and the sun rarely comes out to greet the crowds.
 Too many people suffer from SAD without even realizing the condition and most do not know how to cope either.

 However, there are sensible ways to overcome this situation and navigate the gloomy winter in a more optimistic way.